SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

   To build a *Smartapp* you can follow the guide [Introduction to plugin development](/guides/web/introduction/).

 ### Subscribed applications
-These are  owned by the tenant ```management```.
+These are  owned by the tenant management.
 Subscribing to a market application makes it available to that tenant.
-To certify an application as market application, please [contact us](mailto:info@cumulocity.com) or simply change your application ```availability``` setting to ```MARKET```.
+To certify an application as market application, please [contact us](mailto:info@cumulocity.com) or simply change your application availability setting to MARKET.

 ## Properties

 Applications are managed via the [Application API](/guides/reference/applications/).
-The essential properties on an application object are:
+The essential properties of an application object are:
 * **name** A human friendly name for the application to be displayed on UI
 * **contextPath** The url where the app will be available.
-If it is set to  ```devicemanagement``` the application will be available in at the url ```/apps/devicemanagement```.
+If it is set to  devicemanagement the application will be available in at the url /apps/devicemanagement.
 This value *must* be unique for all the apps owned by a single tenant.
-If a specific tenant owns that an application with the same context path of another app which it is also subscribed to, the owned application will overide the subscribed one.
+If a specific tenant owns that an application with the same context path of another app which it is also subscribed to, the owned application will override the subscribed one.
 * **applicationKey** This key is included in every request an application executes to the api.
 It is a mechanism to associate requests with a specific application and distinguish from other request coming from devices.
 This value *must* be unique for all the applications owned by a single tenant.

 ## Contents
-A ```HOSTED``` application can contain:
+A HOSTED application can contain:
 * A complete, standalone client side  web application, regardless if it is a *Smartapp* based on Cumlocity UI platform, or any other frontend stack.
-* A ```cumulocity.json``` manifest on the root of the app in the case of *Smartapps*
+* A cumulocity.json manifest on the root of the app in the case of *Smartapps*
 * A set of statements in Cumulocity Event Language.

 ## Applications in user interface

 Applications available to each user are listed in the **application switcher** on the top right corner of built in applications or any other *Smartapp*, so that users can navigate between them.
-They can be ```HOSTED``` on an ```EXTERNAL``` web site.
+They can be HOSTED on an EXTERNAL web site.
-* ```HOSTED``` are available via ```<tenant>.cumulocity.com/apps/<application>``` can serve files files uploaded in a zip archive or simply proxy he request to another webserver.
+* HOSTED are available via *[tenant].cumulocity.com/apps/[application]* can serve files files uploaded in a zip archive or simply proxy he request to another web server defined in *resourcesUrl*.
-* ```EXTERNAL``` are nothing more than a link, and the user will navigate to that address.
-They can also be hosted through
+* EXTERNAL are nothing more than a link, and the user will navigate to that address.

 ![App switcher](/guides/concepts-guide/appswitcher.png)

 The Cumulocity build in applications are based on AngularJS 1.x.
-It is designed in a modular fashion around a set of plugins that can be dynamically enabled and disabled even by end users.
+It is modular system around a set of plugins that can be dynamically enabled and disabled even by end users.
-As so, each built in app as any *Smartapp* is simply a set of plugins assembled together.
+As so, each built in app as any *Smartapp* is simply a set of plugins put together together.
 These plugins can be uploaded or removed via the administration user interface and developers can leverage these same plugins to develop new plugins and assemble multiple applications.

 ![Plugin editor](/guides/users-guide/plugins.png)

 ## Plugins

-A plugin is nothing else than a module that contains javascript, css, and any other kind of asset.
+A plugin is a module that contains javascript, css, and any other kind of asset.
 Although it can contain any kind of code or library, the developer will probably want to integrate with existing UI using extension points:

 * Add search functionality.
 * Contribute menu items to the navigation bar on the left.